Hadith of Najd

 The Hadith of Najd is a hadith in Sahih Bukhari with several chains of narration about three geographical locations, one of which is prophesied to be the source of calamities.
-Sunni Muslims accept that the classification of the hadith as "sahih" (authentic).
+Sunni Muslims accept the classification of this hadith as "sahih" (authentic).

 Text of the hadith

-According to two narrations in Sahih Bukhari, Prophet Muhammad asks Allah to bless the areas of Bilad al-Sham (Syria) and Yemen.
+According to two narrations in Sahih Bukhari, Muhammad asks Allah to bless the areas of Bilad al-Sham (Syria) and Yemen.
 When his companions said "Our Najd as well," he replied: There will appear earthquakes and afflictions, and from there will come out the side of the head (i.e. horns) of Satan.

-In a similar narration, Muhammad again asked Allah to bless the areas Medina, Mecca, Sham, and Yemen and, when asked specifically to bless Najd, repeated similar comments about there being earthquakes, trials, tribulations, and the horns of Satan.
+In a similar narration, Muhammad again asked Allah to bless the areas Medina, Mecca, Shaam, and Yemen and, when asked specifically to bless Najd, repeated similar comments about there being earthquakes, trials, tribulations, and the horns of Satan.

-"O Allaah bestow your blessings on our Shaam.
-O Allaah bestow your blessings on our Yemen."
-The people said, "O Messenger of Allaah, and our Najd."
+"O Allah, bestow your blessings on our Shaam.
+O Allah, bestow your blessings on our Yemen."
+The people said, "O Messenger of Allah, and our Najd."
 I think the third time the Prophet, sallallaahu alayhi wa sallam, said, "There (in Najd) will occur earthquakes, trials and tribulations, and from there appears the Horn of Satan."

 It has been asserted that this hadith is relating the coming events that shook the Muslim nation, these known as fitnah or 'trials'.
-It has also been identified as where the Dajjal or Antichrist is said to emerge from (according to a narration through Imam Nawawi).
-There have also been various theories instigated against the people of the modern day region of Saudi Arabia known as 'Najd', however, linguistical and geographically this argument is disputed.
+There have also been various theories instigated against the people of the modern day region of Saudi Arabia known as 'Najd', however, linguistically and geographically this argument is disputed.